Skip to main content

 I am supported by the Senior Management Team (SMT), which comprises the Public Appointments Manager, the Head of Corporate Services, the Senior Investigating Officer and the Hearings & Investigations Officer.
 During the year, the SMT met on 10 occasions to discuss operational and strategic matters.
 Its actions and decisions are recorded in minutes published on our website.

-During the year, the office has been working to our Revised Strategic Plan for 2021 to 2024.
-Following extensive consultation, a Strategic Plan for the period 2024-2028 launched on 1 April 2024.
-These plans set out our purpose and strategic objectives as well as the values the ESC will work to.
+During the year, the office has been working to our Strategic Plan for the period 2024-2028 launched on 1 April 2024.
+This plan set out our purpose and strategic objectives as well as the values the ESC will work to.

 We operate a biennial business plan.
 This sets out the actions we will take to achieve the organisation’s strategic objectives.
 Biennial business plans and associated progress updates are available on our website.